DrupalChile/drupalcl/sites/all/modules/contrib/flickr/sets/README.txt

 from the taxonomy terms attached to a node, to create dynamic, context sensitive albums.

+To use Flickr Sets in user profiles, configure a Flickr identifier specified on the user account at user/[uid]/edit.
+Of course some albums must be present on the correspondent Flickr account.
+If you want other users to see those sets, give them the permission "View Flickr photos on user profiles" at admin/people/permissions#module-flickr.
+After that, browse to www.yoursite.com/flickr/[uid]/sets.

 A photo (or video) can make part of more than one set, without the need of duplicating it.
 Just go to https://www.flickr.com/photos/organize, click 'Add to album' and drag your images into it.